m-icky/Tic-Tac-Toe/README.md

 pnpm build

-Build output will be located in the dist/ folder.
+Production files will be inside the dist/ folder.

-Deployment (GitHub Pages)
+🌐 Deployment (GitHub Pages)

-To deploy, ensure you set the correct base path in vite.config.js:
+Ensure your vite.config.js contains the correct base URL:

 export default defineConfig({
   base: '/Tic-Tac-Toe/',
   plugins: [react()],
-})
+});

+Deploy either by:

-Push your dist/ output to the gh-pages branch or use GitHub Pages settings.
+Pushing dist/ to the gh-pages branch

-How to Play
+Or enabling GitHub Pages from repository settings

+🎯 **How to Play**

-Player 1 uses X, Player 2 uses O.
+Player 1 is X, Player 2 is O

-Players alternate selecting available cells.
+Players take turns clicking an empty cell

-First player to align three symbols (row, column, diagonal) wins.
+First player to align three symbols (row, column, diagonal) wins

-If the grid fills without a winner, the game ends in a draw.

-Use Restart to begin a new round at any time.
+If all cells are filled → Draw